mattsemar/dsp-bulldozer/readme.md

 Checkbox next to the action button controls whether lines will be painted at the equator and at the meridians.

 Note: some veins may not be raised (or lowered) on subsequent invocations.

+Now supports destruction of factory machines

 ## How to install